 Alberta Slip base glaze.
 Fired at cone 6.
 Buffstone.

-If you are glazing, we recommend that Buffstone be used for ware which is glazed entirely in order to avoid the appearance of the white solubles film on bare surfaces.
+We recommend that Buffstone be used for ware which is glazed entirely in order to avoid the appearance of the white solubles film on bare surfaces.
 If you are not using this body in a school setting, consider using L212 or L213.

 The chart shown was produced from a specimen fired once to cone 04 in the Plainsman lab and tested in an Orton dilatometer.
 If you fire to a different temperature, employ different heatup or cooldown rates, or glaze-fire more than once the thermal expansion in your ware may be different than this chart indicates.

 Drying Shrinkage: 5.5-6.5% Dry Strength: n/a Water Content: 19.5-20.5% Drying Factor: C120 Dry Density: n/a

 +65: 0.1-0.5% 100-150: 1.5-3.5 150-200: 3.5-5.5 200-325: 8.0-11.0